tomwhartung/jmws_idMyGadget_for_joomla/README.md

 But I need to try it first, and see if it makes sense....

 ## Installation
-If you still want to download and use this code somehow, you will want to access the file
+If you still want to download and use this code somehow, you will want to run the command

 ```
 git clone git@github.com:tomwhartung/jmws_idMyGadget_for_joomla.git